Biola English Faculty

 Shelley Garcia

-Dr. Shelley Garcia became an English professor because of a comment from a Sociology professor while she was an undergrad student.
+Dr. Shelley Garcia became an English professor because of a comment from a Sociology professor when she was an undergraduate student.
 She realized that she wanted to pursue higher ed and that literature was a vehicle for the types of conversations she wanted to have with students.
 Fun fact: she has never posted on social media.

 haein park

 Dr. Haein Park used to commute by plane from Seattle to L.A. on a weekly basis.
 Even though her area of specialization is American literature, her favorite book is Graham Greene's The End of the Affair.
-In her free time, she hikes at the Olympic National Park and North Cascade National park in Washington state.
+In her free time, she hikes at the Olympic National Park and North Cascades National Park in Washington state.
 Park has never successfully completed a half-marathon.

 elmar Hashimov